 Even if there is nothing left of your income when you get to this step I want you to budget for it.
 Cut $1.00 from somewhere else and put it in this category.
 You have to start somewhere and being conscious about it each month will serve as a reminder for why you are budgeting in the first place.

 Now that you have a budget, you’ll want to experiment putting processes into place so you can stick to it.
 The biggest thing will be tracking expenses so that you don’t overspend.
-Here are some different ways you can track your expenses:
+I wrote an article about the Best Way to Track Personal Expenses.
+This method works well for me and I have a free printable in the resource library that complements this article nicely.

 A little about me: I’m a single, working mom who knows what it is like to be deep in debt.
 There was a time in my life where I was even caught in the vicious payday loan cycle just to stay afloat.
 Now, I’m debt free and saving for a home.
 I love educating others and want to share the ideas and strategies that allowed me to pay off debt and continue to live within my means.